jcrosasb/sensor_streaming/README.md

 to open Kafdrop

 You may run the notebooks and the scripts from Jupyterlab

+# Exercise 1

+Each of these notebooks has the solutions for Exercise 1 found in https://docs.google.com/document/d/1xdPnT4kceF9VKYDTvORRGx-TC3JAJAi0/edit

+For Exercise 2, the directory "scripts" has the following files:
+1. producer.py
+2. consumer.py
+3. input.ini

+# Exercise 2

 ## Instructions for running scripts
 To run any of the scripts, you firt need to run: